 How Hydro Excavation Works

-Hydro excavation combines a high-pressure steam of water with an industrial suction system.
-The process starts when the stream cuts into ground to form impressions needed to connect utility lines and other underground structures.
+Hydro excavation combines a high-pressure stream of water with an industrial suction system.
+The process starts when the stream cuts into the ground to form impressions needed to connect utility lines and other underground structures.
 Once the mud is removed, it’s moved into a debris tank by the vacuum.
 Positive displacement blowers and fan-based systems are the most common types of suction methods employed by hydro excavation contractors.
 Although positive displacement systems reach greater depths, fan systems are often faster, easier and more portable.

 Benefits of Hydro Excavation